In this article

 To shop for UAD plug-ins, click the Plug-In Store button.

 Click on a Unison insert, Record FX insert, or standard Insert insert to add a plug-in.
-Note that you can only add a Unison-enabled UAD-2 plug-in in the Unison insert, and UAD-2 plug-ins in the Record FX inserts, and those inserts are only active when an audio track is record-enabled or input-enabled.
+Note that you can only add a Unison-enabled UAD DSP plug-in in the Unison insert, and UAD DSP plug-ins in the Record FX inserts, and those inserts are only active when a track is record-enabled or input-enabled.

 When you click on an insert, your list of supported plug-ins opens in the Plug-Ins browser.
 The list of plug-ins in the browser changes depending on the context.
 As an example, only Unison plug-ins appear when you click a Unison insert.
-On audio tracks, only UAD-2 plug-ins appear in the Record FX insert.
-When LUNA is ARM-enabled, all plug-ins can be added to a record-armed or input-enabled track, but non UAD-2 plug-ins are bypassed while the track is armed.
+On audio tracks, only UAD DSP plug-ins appear in the Record FX insert.
+When LUNA is ARM-enabled in Apollo mode, any plug-in type can be added to a record-armed or input-enabled track, but non UAD DSP plug-ins are bypassed while the track is armed.

 Plug-ins are organized by manufacturer, and you can click a manufacturer’s name to show or hide the list of plug-ins.
 In addition, UAD plug-ins are sorted into four folders:

-UADx includes your installed UADx plug-ins that are licensed either through a UAD Spark subscription or demo, or licensed perpetually, because you own a license for the UAD-2 version.
+- UADx includes your installed UADx plug-ins that are licensed either through a UAD Spark subscription or demo, or licensed perpetually, because you own a license for the UAD DSP version.

-Universal Audio includes your UAD-2 plug-ins, including plug-ins that are licensed and plug-ins that still have available demos.
+- Universal Audio includes your UAD DSP plug-ins, including plug-ins that are licensed and plug-ins that still have available demos.

 Universal Audio Sphere includes your native Sphere plug-ins.